Your rights as a mental health patient

 - the right to freedom of thought and to practise your religion, culture and language

-- the right not to be discriminated against because of, for example, your race, gender, sexual orientation, family situation, political opinions or religious beliefs (see the chapter “Discrimination”)
+- the right not to be discriminated against because of, for example, your race, gender, sexual orientation, family situation, political opinions or religious beliefs (see: “Discrimination”)

 - the right to freedom of expression, association (meeting with whoever you want) and peaceful assembly